The Girls from Thunder Strip

-The Girls from Thunder Strip is an exploitation film in the biker genre.
-It is directed by David L. Hewitt.
-Hewitt also co produced it with Michael Mehas.
-It was released in 1966.
+The Girls from Thunder Strip is a 1970 American biker exploitation film directed by David L. Hewitt, who co-produced it with Michael Mehas.
 It also featured American Top 40 DJ Casey Kasem.

 Story

 The film is about a trio of hillbilly girls who take on a biker gang over moonshine.
 The story line is basically about female bootleggers taking on a biker gang which is led by a typical bad biker called Teach.
 They have to also deal with federal agent (played by Casey Kasem) who has been sent to the area to close the whiskey operation.

+Reviews

+Jim McLennan of Film Blitz gave it a C− rating.
+The gratuitous nudity that would be expected of this type of exploitation film was a disappointment to him.

+Release info

+According to The Grindhouse Database and TV Guide, it was released in 1966.
+Blu-Ray.com has the US release date as March 19, 1970, and German as February 11, 1972.

+SOMETHING WEIRD VIDEO released "The Girls From Thunder Strip" on VHS in 2002.
+As stated on the sleeve summary: The VHS release was taken from a 35mm print in 2.35:1 widescreen Techniscope.